By Gina Morin, Design Intervention

 - Work with your designer to determine the best type of logo (Type Only, Altered Type, Icon) for your business.

-- Which design best communicates your vision, mission, and values most effectively?
+- Which design best communicates your vision, mission, and values most efficiently?

 - Do the concepts meet your brand objectives?